christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 **8. Address the obvious validation errors.**

 * Add a `META` element to the HEAD with the `UTF-8` character set.
 You may want to look up the syntax for the `META` tag in your book to be sure you’re doing it right.
 Rerun the validator to make sure the charset error goes away.
 * Add an `ALT` attribute to the `IMG` tag indicating that the image is a 'logo'.
-Rerun the validator again.
 While you’re there, wrap some quotation marks around the numerical height and width attributes.
 While HTML5 allows numerical attribute values to be unquoted, it’s considered unprofessional and besides, the next version of HTML may require the quotes.
+Rerun the validator again.

 **9. Debug the extra `</UL>` flagged by the Validator.**

   The stray `</UL>` is an artifact left behind from a previous version of the page.
 Apparently, the definition list (`DL`) element in the middle of the page was originally a bullet list (UL).
 Change the `</UL>` to `</DL>`.
 Make sure you’re doing it in the right place.
 That’s why the validator gives you a line number.
 Rerun the validator; two list-related bugs (stray `</UL>` and unclosed `<DL>`) should go away.
-In fact, the validator may even say the page passes!
+In fact, the validator could even say the page passes!
 Of course that doesn’t mean we’re done.
 There are still lots of problems to fix.

 **10. Make sure all the list elements are closed properly.**

   There are apparently lots of missing end tags (i.e., with `/` in them).
-In the early days of HTML a lot of end tags were optional, especially in lists.
-Let’s start with the end tags in the `DL` and `UL` elements.
+In the early days of HTML a lot of end tags were optional, especially in list elements.
 That means inserting `</LI>`, `</DT>`,`</DD>` and possibly some `</UL>` and `</DL>` tags to close things properly.

   Go to the end of the first `DT` element within the definition list: